 Meeting the needs and aspirations of a rising global population in an increasingly resource constrained world is one of the foremost global challenges we face today.
 There is an urgent need to find new growth models that allow for the pursuit of economic development in a sustainable manner.
-In response to these global challenges, the European Commission has recently presented the European Green Deal.
+In response to these global challenges, the European Commission has just presented the European Green Deal.
 It is a roadmap for making the EU economy sustainable by turning climate and environmental challenges into opportunities across all policy areas and making the transition just and inclusive for all.

 The environmental and economic ambition of the Green Deal will not be achieved by Europe acting alone.
-Our Strategic Partnership with India in the field of resource efficiency and circular economy is set to gain even further importance in the next decade, as we address sectors and challenges that are high on our respective agendas, and seek a green recovery in a post-COVID world.
+Our Strategic Partnership with India in the field of resource efficiency and circular economy is set to gain even further importance in the next decade, as we address sectors and challenges that are high on our respective agendas.